HongDucAnhNguyen/Ihsan-ecommerce/README.md

 ## About

-- This repository contains source code for the Ihsan ecommerce Website.
-Ihsan is a gift shop providing Muslims/ Enthusiasts with Islamic products and gifts
+Welcome to ihsan!
+This is an e-commerce project built with Next.js, React, Chakra, Redux, JWT, and MongoDB.

-## Status
+## Live Site

-Deployed, on going maintenance.
+<a title="go to site" href="https://ihsan-ecommerce.vercel.app/">Ihsan Ecommerce</a>

 ## Preview